dancergraham/eurocode/README.md

 ## Eurocode
 Structural wind loading according to Eurocode EN1991-1-4.

 Initial proof of concept of an OOP approach using Python.
-Adapted from a much longer (private) functional module.
+Adapted from a [longer functional module](https://github.com/dancergraham/eurocode_EN1991_1_4).
 Initial commit includes a 'Site' class allowing calculation of the dynamic wind pressure at a given height.

 By **Graham Knapp**